andrewm4894/airflow-provider-anomaly-detection/README.md

 * Currently only Google BiqQuery is supported as a data source.
 The plan is to add Snowflake next and then probably Redshift.
 PR's to add other data sources are very welcome (some refactoring probably needed).
 * Requirements are listed in [requirements.txt](requirements.txt).
+* You will need to have sendgrid_default connection setup in airflow to send emails.
+You can also use the `sendgrid_api_key` via environment variable if you prefer.
+See `.example.env` for more details.
+* You will need to have a `google_cloud_default` connection setup in airflow to pull data from bigquery.
+See `.example.env` for more details.

 ### Installation